We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 10 years

-What we liked: In our pellet grills review, this grill was a standout in maintaining consistent, steady temperature over a 10-hour smoking session.
+What we liked: In our pellet grills review, this grill was a standout in maintaining consistent, steady temperatures over a 10-hour smoking session.
 It got pretty dang hot for searing, too.
-The pellet grill also has the option to add extra flavor with a “smoke boost” feature, though we found it overall imparted a balanced, medium-smokey flavor.
-The Smokefire definitely has enough added features to make grilling and smoking aficionados happy, including two included probes and app connectivity.
+The pellet grill also has the option to add extra flavor with a “smoke boost” feature, though we found it overall imparted a balanced, smoky flavor.
+It includes two probes and app connectivity.

 Key Specs